 Peru is the third largest of the countries in the region, is roughly twice the size of Texas, and has a similar population to the state, meaning Peru is generally quite low in terms of population density.
 With parts of the country in the Andes and another region covered by the Amazon forest, this is not necessarily a surprise.

-As the second most densely populated country on the continent, Colombia has five cities with over a million residents.
+As the second-most densely populated country on the continent, Colombia has five cities with over a million residents.
 It is also one of the few countries that have both a Pacific and Caribbean coastline and is the only South American country to face both oceans.

-The least densely populated country on the continent with over a million residents, Bolivia is a landlocked nation that is known for its high altitude terrain, and is famous for being home to the highest de facto capital city in the world, La Paz.
+The least densely populated country on the continent with over a million residents, Bolivia is a landlocked nation that is known for its high altitude terrain and is famous for being home to the highest de facto capital city in the world, La Paz.

 This long strip of land on the east coast of the continent is one of the longest north to south countries in the world, but never reaches over 220 miles from east to west.
-With a total territory a little larger than Texas, its population is much lower, with the majority of people living in the central area of the country, and the southern part of Chile being very sparsely populated.
+With a total territory a little larger than Texas, its population is much lower, with the majority of people living in the central area of the country, and the southern part of Chile is very sparsely populated.

 The second of South America's landlocked countries is slightly smaller than California and is also relatively sparsely populated.
 One of the interesting aspects of the country is that it is home to the largest hydroelectric dam on the continent, near the Iguazu Falls, and this electricity plant produces far more electricity than the country needs, exporting most of the energy to Brazil.
 It is also home to Mennonite immigrants.